Who Did Athena Turn Into A Spider

 Q: Was Arachne more skilled than Athena?

 A: The myth suggests that Arachne's technical skill in weaving was comparable to Athena's.
-However, Athena's tapestry also conveyed a moral message and a respect for the divine order, which Arachne's lacked.
+On the flip side, Athena's tapestry also conveyed a moral message and a respect for the divine order, which Arachne's lacked.

 Q: Why did Athena transform Arachne into a spider?

 A: Athena transformed Arachne into a spider as punishment for her hubris and disrespect towards the gods.
-The transformation was also symbolic of Arachne's weaving skills, as spiders are known for their intricate webs.
+The transformation was also symbolic of Arachne's weaving skills, as spiders are known for their complex webs Most people skip this — try not to.
+Simple as that..

 Q: Is Arachne a sympathetic character?